diaslucia/virtual-blockbuster/README.md

 ```
 $npm install --save react-spinners
 ```
-2. Create a .babelrc file in your project and add the following code (this is because the spinners package uses a pluggin called emotion):
+2. To make it work, I created a .babelrc file in the project and added the following code (this is because the spinners package uses a pluggin called emotion):
 ```
 {
     "presets": ["@babel/preset-react", "@babel/preset-env"],